Characteristic THz-emissions induced by optically excited collective orbital modes: Real-time simulations of photo-excitation and its evolution

+From these results we infer that in materials that support orbiton collective excitations, they can be generically excited by optical pumping, as we have used a general model without any fine-tuning of pump frequency, strength, or polarization.
+However, this condition alone is not sufficient for observing THz currents generated by orbitons, which further requires that the orbitons be polar.
+In ferroelectric materials, such as the E-type order considered here, orbitons will naturally be polar.
+This phenomenon is analogous to the generation of THz phonons by optical pumps, except in the space of orbital polarization instead of ionic polarization~\cite{merlin-generating-1997,martins-generation-2022}.

 The experimental detection of orbitons is challenging as these quasiparticles can couple to other excitations such as phonons or magnons.
-These couplings make it difficult to disentangle the specific contribution of orbitons in experimental measurements.
-Our study demonstrates that the optical pump and THz-probe setups can be an alternative to the present RIXS and Raman-spectroscopy for the experimental detection of these quasiparticles in optically excited ferroelectrics.
+These couplings make it difficult to disentangle the contribution of orbitons in experimental measurements.
+Optical pump/THz-emission spectroscopy~\cite{pettine-ultrafast-2023}, which is commonly used to study photocurrents in strongly correlated materials, can be an alternative to the present RIXS and Raman-spectroscopy for the experimental detection of these quasiparticles in optically excited ferroelectrics.